BritWallace/portfolio-/README.md

 ## Setup/Installation Requirements

-*_After you clone the repository, go ahead and open index.html in your browser._
+* _After you clone the repository, go ahead and open index.html in your browser._

 ## Known Bugs

 * Link to protfolio in README is buggy.
 Need to merge my gh portfolio landing page with the main branch.
+It does not show the updated code at this time.

 # License